arnab132/arnab132/README.md

 ### Hi there 👋, This is Arnab !

-Hello, my name is Arnab.
+My focus in on Machine Learning.
 I have completed Engineering in Computer Science domain.
 I love to Code.

 Here are some ideas to get you started: